 Don’t sweat the small stuff

-If I could give you one tip as a fitness coach myself about how to approach your coaching program no matter who you work with, it would be to ditch perfectionism and not to sweat the small stuff.
-Go into your program fully understanding that things aren’t going to go perfectly, without challenges, trust me none of the big goals you’ll pursue in like ever do.
+If I could give you one tip, as a fitness coach with 15 years of experience on how to approach your coaching program, no matter who you work with, it would be to ditch perfectionism, and not to sweat the small stuff.
+Go into your program fully aware that things aren’t going to go perfectly.
+The program won’t be without its challenges, trust me none of the big goals you’ll pursue in life ever do.

-If you’re forced to miss workouts, can’t control your nutrition for a day or tow or have some poor workout performances, just chalk it all up to a completely normal margin of error.
+If you’re forced to miss workouts, can’t control your nutrition for a day or two or have some poor workout performances, just chalk it all up to a completely normal, and expected margin of error.
 Everyone experiences this.
 I like to work on an 80/20 ratio with my clients.
 You’ll get results in fitness through ‘net-positive’ days rather than perfect ones.
 Another way to phrase it is that little positive actions aggregate over time, so it’s consistency that gets results, not perfectionism.
-A good coach will reassure you of that.
+A good coach will always reassure you of that.

 Do the inner work

-Which brings us to need to do your own work on yourself if you really want your coaching experience to be transformative.
-I reccomend looking at online fitness coach as a major opportunity for change.
-Try not to think of it only as being on a workout program or not, or taking on some kind of diet plan for a few weeks.
+This brings us to the need to do your own work on yourself if you really want your coaching experience to be transformative.
+I recommend looking at online fitness coaching as a major opportunity for change.
+Try not to think of it only as being on a workout program or not, or taking on some kind of new diet plan for a few weeks.

 Rather as a way of changing your personal ‘story’ around fitness.
-By which I mean the narrative, dynamic and identity you’ve built for yourself around health & fitness, especially if you’ve had multiple failed attempts at achieving your goals in the past.
-Take some time to think about whats perpetuating the cycle, and how you’re going to change it once and for all.
+By this, I mean the narrative, dynamic and identity you’ve built for yourself around health & fitness, especially if you’ve had multiple failed attempts at achieving your goals in the past.
+Take some time to think about what’s perpetuating the cycle, and how you’re going to change it once and for all.

 Here are some questions to consider:

-- Do I have any limiting thoughts around my ability, identity or potential?
+- Do I have any limiting thoughts about my ability, identity or potential?
 Could I find evidence to prove them wrong?

 - Do I have an all-or-nothing approach to fitness?
 If so, how long could ‘all’ last?
 And what are the consequences of ‘nothing?’

-- If I’m honest, am I working with a coach for guidance and support? or to alliviate myself of some of the responsibility if things don’t work out?
+- If I’m honest, am I working with a coach for guidance and support? or to alleviate myself of some of the responsibility if things don’t work out?

 - What steps can I take to ensure the longevity of my results?